anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 3.  react-native-gesture-handler

-All the teams have published their dependencies for this feature in their latest release.
-Just “react-native-reanimated ” team's latest release is in pre-release V3.9.0-rc.0.
+All the teams have published their dependencies for this feature in their latest stable version.
+However, the “react-native-reanimated” dependencies for this feature are not yet available in the latest stable version.
+Fortunately, they have made a pre-release of [V3.9](https://github.com/software-mansion/react-native-reanimated/releases/tag/3.9.0-rc.0), which includes all the necessary dependencies for this feature.
+We will utilize it.

 In the next section, we will explore the necessary additions or upgrades to our app, enabling the implementation of this feature.